 Ingredients You Need

-Cacao Powder: though unsweetened cocoa powder can be used, cacao powder is more nutritionally beneficial (learn more about the difference between cacao and cocoa powder).
+Cacao Powder: Though unsweetened cocoa powder can be used, cacao powder is more nutritionally beneficial (learn more about the difference between cacao and cocoa powder).

-Collagen powder: the secret ingredient that gives these bliss balls a hint of protein.
+Collagen powder: The secret ingredient that gives these bliss balls a hint of protein.
 Collagen powder is one of the cleanest sources of protein.
 Learn more about collagen versus protein powder.

-Caramel sauce: if you choose to drizzle dairy-free caramel sauce on top (and you should because- yum), you'll need runny almond butter as well as more maple syrup and vanilla extract.
+Caramel sauce: If you choose to drizzle dairy-free caramel sauce on top (and you should because- yum), you'll need runny almond butter as well as more maple syrup and vanilla extract.

 How To Make Them